Status and phase

 Inclusion criteria

-Written informed consent
+Written informed consent.

-≥18 years of age (or meets the country's regulatory definition of legal adult age, whichever is greater
+≥18 years of age (or meets the country's regulatory definition of legal adult age, whichever is greater.

 Pathologically confirmed, locally advanced or metastatic NSCLC meeting all the following criteria:

-Cohort A patients:
+Cohort A participants:

-Cohort B patients:
+Cohort B participants:

-Cohort C patients:
+Cohort C participants:

-Cohort D patients:
+Cohort D participants:

-Eastern Cooperative Oncology Group Performance Status (ECOG PS) 0 or 17.
-Adequate organ function, as defined by the hematologic, renal and hepatic laboratory values
+Adequate organ function, as defined by the hematologic, renal and hepatic laboratory values.

 Women of childbearing potential (WOCBP) must have a negative serum pregnancy test prior to administration of the first dose of study treatment.
-Female patients are not considered to be of childbearing potential if they are post-menopausal (no menses for 12 months without an alternative medical cause) or permanently sterile (hysterectomy, bilateral salpingectomy, or bilateral oophorectomy).
+Female participants are not considered to be of childbearing potential if they are post-menopausal (no menses for 12 months without an alternative medical cause) or permanently sterile (hysterectomy, bilateral salpingectomy, or bilateral oophorectomy).

-Both males and females of reproductive potential must agree to use effective birth control during the study prior to the first dose of study drug and for 6 months after the last dose of study treatment.
+Both males and females of reproductive potential must agree to use effective birth control during the study prior to the first dose of study drug and for 1 month after the last dose of study treatment.

 Exclusion criteria